 Infrastructure, installation, and deployment

-ArcGIS Online is Esri's highly scalable software-as-a-service (SaaS) offering.
+ArcGIS Online is a highly scalable software-as-a-service (SaaS) offering from Esri.
 It is hosted on Esri servers and completely scaled, managed, updated, and maintained by Esri.
-Because Esri controls the update schedule, users are not responsible for upgrading or patching the system themselves.
+Because Esri controls the update schedule, you are not responsible for upgrading or patching the system.
 What is current in ArcGIS Online is always current for any user around the world.
-As your usage and data needs scale, ArcGIS Online dynamically scales with you without the need for you to provision additional servers or infrastructure, though additional data stores are available to you if required.
-With ArcGIS Online, all you need is an organizational subscription and you are ready to go.
+As your usage and data needs scale, ArcGIS Online dynamically scales with you without the need for you to provision additional servers or infrastructure, though additional data stores are available if necessary.
+With ArcGIS Online, only an organizational subscription is required.

 Note:Esri also provides Esri Managed Cloud Services to run ArcGIS Enterprise on behalf of your organization.